tsahee/ijson/README.rst

     for city in cities:
         do_something_with(city)

+For how to build a prefix see the Prefix section below.

 Sometimes when dealing with a particularly large JSON payload it may worth to not even construct individual Python objects and react on individual events immediately producing some result::